What are tactile graphics?

 How do you create tactile graphics?

-There are many things to consider when making a tactile diagram and it can take a lot of practice to get it right.
-But it is important to remember that a symbol which is visually clear may have no value as a tactile symbol to a blind person.
-Because tactile information is processed from detail to whole, it takes time and experience to be able to easily use tactile graphics.
+There are many things to consider when making a tactile diagram, and it can take a lot of practice to get it right.
+It is important to remember that a symbol which is visually clear may have no value as a tactile symbol to a blind person.
+Because tactile information is processed from detail to whole, it takes time and experience to learn how to easily use tactile graphics.

 Other resources: